Skip to content

 An enterprise authorisation server would typically consult a policy which takes into account the person’s status, role and entitlements to determine the token scope.
 The client’s trust level, e.g. internal application vs external application, can also be a factor in the authorisation.

-OAuth 2.1 defines three types of clients, depending on their capability to authenticate securely with the authorisation server:
+OAuth 2.1 defines two types of clients, depending on their capability to authenticate with the authorisation server:

-• Public -- A clients without credentials.
-An application which executes on a mobile device or in a browser (SPA) can be such a client.
+• Public – A clients without credentials.
+An application which executes on a mobile device or in a browser (SPA) is such a client.

-Regardless of their type, all clients get a unique client_id assigned by the authorisation server.
+Regardless of its type, a client must have a unique client_id assigned by the authorisation server.

-Six methods for authenticating clients have been specified in OAuth 2.0 and its extensions and they continue to hold in OAuth 2.1.
+The six methods for authenticating clients specified in OAuth 2.0 and its extensions continue to hold in OAuth 2.1.
 However, there is now a clear recommendation and preference for asymmetric key based authentication.

-Shared client secrets (client_secret_basic, client_secret_post) have the downside that they must be stored by both client and server, which means there is more critical data and places where it's stored to safeguard.
-Any accidental authentication over plain HTTP will also compromise the secret.
-HMAC-based authentication (client_secret_jwt) mitigates the latter risk of shared secrets.
+Shared client secrets (client_secret_basic, client_secret_post) have the downside that they must be stored by both client and server, which means there is more critical data and locations to safeguard.
+Any accidental authentication over plain HTTP will compromise the secret.
+HMAC-based authentication (client_secret_jwt) mitigates this risk of shared secrets.

-Asymmetric key authentication (private_key_jwt and the mTLS tls_client_auth and self_signed_tls_client_auth methods) on the other hand relies on a private key, which clients have the option to store in a secure module which prevents its extraction.
-The server then holds no sensitive key material for the client.
+Asymmetric key authentication (private_key_jwt and the mTLS tls_client_auth and self_signed_tls_client_auth methods) relies on a private key, which clients have the option to store in a secure module to prevent its extraction.
+The use of asymmetric key authentication frees the server from having to hold any sensitive credentials.

 8.3.1.
 Recommended client authentication methods